-Similarly, biobank data access committees, which are situated early in the research process, have a finite role in being able to mitigate potential societal harms, particularly around issues associated with news media discourses and reputational damage that are likely to be temporally distant. here are practices that biobanks can integrate into their governance processes to mitigate these harms as much as possible.
-First, they can adopt an ex-post review process for those proposals that the access committee have flagged as particularly contentious . once research is in the public domain, one biobank attempted to counter this by educating the researchers they support about news media relations at the stage of application, and this is a practice that could be adopted by other biobanks. , some biobanks ha participants on their data access committees, which are an important means to ensure such views are represented through participatory governance.
-We recommend participants’ views are consulted through such committee or subcommittee membership. is also important to realise that those working in news media also have a responsibility and should be held accountable just as much as those working in biobanks and other aspects of the research process, to ensure responsible dissemination of research findings.
+Similarly, biobank data access committees, which are situated early in the research process, have a finite role in being able to mitigate potential societal harms, particularly around issues associated with news media discourses and reputational damage that are likely to be temporally distant.
+However, there are practices that biobanks can integrate into their governance processes to mitigate these harms as much as possible.
+First, they can adopt an ex-post review process for those proposals that the access committee have flagged as particularly potentially contentious so that they can learn about the research findings, and then work with researchers to ensure these findings are disseminated to the (scientific and) public domain in appropriate ways.
+For example, while researchers have little control over the news media’s framing of research once research is in the public domain, one biobank attempted to counter this by educating the researchers they support about news media relations at the stage of application, and this is a practice that could be adopted by other biobanks, perhaps at an ex-post review stage.
+Furthermore, some biobanks had participants on their data access committees, which are an important means to ensure such views are represented through participatory governance.
+We recommend participants’ views are consulted through such committee or subcommittee membership for all large-scale biobanks.
+While individuals cannot be expected to represent the diverse interests of all biobank participants, they can provide important insights into a wide range of participant perspectives.
+If participant views about potentially contentious proposals differ to those of other committee members, consensus must be sought and participant views should be given equal consideration to other committee members.
+Some of our interviewees described such a process in their data access committees.
+Interestingly, we were told how participant representatives often brought questions to the access committee as to why biobanks were not sharing more.

+It is also important to realise that those working in news media also have a responsibility and should be held accountable just as much as those working in biobanks and other aspects of the research process, to ensure responsible dissemination of research findings that arise from a biobank’s data resource.
 News media professionals (public relations officers, journalists, editors etc) are just as much actors in the research process/ecosystem and just as much required to work in line with the spirit of responsible innovation.
 In fact, media scholars have long called for news media professionals to take account of the possible personal and social impacts of the representation of scientific research, arguing that such reporting needs ‘to exhibit the virtues of humility and responsibility no less than clinical research and care practices do’ (16).

 In summary, while biobanks have established governance processes to support access decisions, some of our interviewees worried about the societal harm that could result from their approval of access requests for a potentially contentious proposal.
 We emphasise that because biobanks represent an early-stage actor in the research process, they cannot govern and control later stages of the process.
 However, there are a range of processes that biobanks can put in place to help mitigate potential issues.
 These include consulting participants about proposals deemed potentially contentious and having an ex-post review procedure for such proposals.
 At the same time, we argue that responsibilities associated with research endeavours need to expand to include actors such as new media professionals, and need to be part of the ongoing research ecosystem over time.